Select Page

 Once your offer on a property is accepted, known as ‘sale agreed’, a booking deposit is paid to the estate agent, then the sale details can be sent to your solicitor and the seller’s solicitor.
 Your solicitor will then arrange to have the deposit on the property paid.
 Your solicitor will agree to a ‘closing date’ the date that you get your keys, the remainder of the money must be paid and associated paperwork completed.

-By not using a good solicitor to carry out your conveyancing work, you are potentially opening up yourself to several risks and disadvantages:
+By not hiring a conveyancing solicitor to carry out your conveyancing work, you are potentially opening up yourself to several risks and disadvantages:

 Costly Mistakes